 Concerning investing in penny cryptocurrencies, this becomes even trickier.
 You would have to do a lot of research before placing an investment in one such coin.
 However, reading a penny cryptocurrencies list isn’t going to be enough - you will have to have gathered enough knowledge on the coin to try and predict WHEN it will stop crashing in price, to find the best timeframe for placing an investment.

 Naturally, there are a lot of other types of cryptocurrencies that might fall into different categories (tokens, coins that are rising in price, etc.).
 However, these three categories should cover most of the main types of penny cryptocurrencies that you’ll encounter.

 Now, without any further ado, let’s jump into the penny cryptocurrency list and talk about some of the most notable penny cryptocurrencies out there.

 Out of all of the penny cryptocurrencies in this tutorial, Ripple is probably the most well-known and appreciated.
 Even though “Ripple” is the company that created the coin (the coin itself is called “XRP”), everyone got so used to calling the coin Ripple that, for the sake of clearance, I’ll do the same thing.

 Ripple stands out of the cryptocurrency crowd by being the only centralized cryptocurrency to make it to the top of the market.
 At its peak, Ripple had managed to reach the number two spot in the market position, and was considered to soon become “the Bitcoin killer”.
-Even though that didn’t happen, Ripple now sits comfortably in the third spot just behind the crypto giant Ethereum.
+However, that didn't happen.

 There are quite a few reasons why people love Ripple.
 Some of the main ones include but aren’t limited to: speed (when compared to Bitcoin), scarcity, longevity, the team behind the coins' development, fluidity, it is accepted by many banks and governments around the world, etc.